gaultier/blog/optimization-tales-cockroachdb-part1.md

 ### Why?

-In CockroachDB, indexes are a tuple, e.g. `(nid, via, value)`.
+In CockroachDB, standard indexes are a tuple, e.g. `(nid, via, value)`.
 Conceptually, this is how the index looks like, with two tenants, `1` and `2`:

 ![Index](crdb_index.svg)

-To use it the most efficiently, we specify all the fields, e.g.: `WHERE nid = '1' AND via = 'email' AND value = zzz@accounting.com`.
+To use it the most efficiently, we specify all the fields, e.g.: `WHERE nid = '1' AND via = 'email' AND value = 'zzz@accounting.com'` (the order of the fields in the query actually does not matter, the optimizer will reorder them nicely).
 The database can then do a 'point lookup', meaning trace a path from the root of the index to a leaf (i.e. a row):

 ![Point lookup](crdb_index2.svg)